 1966: Gordie Howe becomes the first player to appear in 1,300 NHL games.
 He has an assist in the Detroit Red Wings' 4-3 loss to the Rangers at Madison Square Garden.
 That same day, Gretzky turns 5.

 1975: Guy Lafleur scores four goals in a game for the only time in his NHL career.
 He gets one each in the first two periods, then scores twice in the third period of the Montreal Canadiens' 7-2 victory against the Penguins at the Forum.
 Bob Gainey finishes with four assists, including three on goals scored by Lafleur.

-1991: On his first night back after sitting out 50 games following back surgery, Mario Lemieux has three assists in the Penguins' 6-5 win against the Quebec Nordiques at Le Colisee.
-Defenseman Larry Murphy also had his 500th career NHL assist in the game.
-Lemieux finishes the regular season with 19 goals and 45 points in 26 games, then powers the Penguins to their first Stanley Cup.
+1991: Mario Lemieux returns after sitting out 50 games following back surgery and has three assists in the Penguins' 6-5 win against the Quebec Nordiques at Le Colisee.
+Defenseman Larry Murphy also had his 500th NHL assist in the game.
+Lemieux finishes the regular season with 19 goals and 45 points in 26 games, then helps the Penguins to their first Stanley Cup championship.

-1997: Lemieux ties an NHL record with by scoring four goals in the third period of the Penguins' victory against Montreal at the Forum.
-It's the 39th hat trick of Lemieux' NHL career, and his 13th four-goal game, matching the NHL record shared by Gretzky and Mike Bossy.
+1997: Lemieux ties an NHL record by scoring four goals in the third period of the Penguins' 5-2 victory against Montreal at the Forum.
+It's the 39th hat trick of Lemieux' NHL career and his 13th four-goal game, matching the NHL record shared by Gretzky and Mike Bossy.